Multiple Dirichlet Series and Shifted Convolutions: Double shifted sums

 \subsection{Removing the weighting factor}

 The unweighted but smoothed sum we are interested in estimating is

-The sum $S_Q(x,y)$ is related to $Z_Q(s,w)$ via a triple inverse Mellin transform, as set forth in the following \begin{proposition} Suppose $G_1(x), G_2(x)$ are smooth with compact support in the interval $[1,2]$, with $g_1(s),g_2(s)$ denoting the corresponding Mellin transforms as before.
-For $x \gg 1$,
+The above sum is related to $Z_Q(s,w)$ via a triple inverse Mellin transform, as set forth in the following proposition. \begin{proposition} Suppose $G_1(x), G_2(x)$ are smooth with compact support in the interval $[1,2]$, with $g_1(s),g_2(s)$ denoting the corresponding Mellin transforms as before.
+For $x \gg 1$ and $y\gg1$,